abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 1
 --

-In order for the perception of time to be realised, the list of frames must be interpreted as signifying some sort of change of object from one state to another, like change of position (motion), change of shape, change color etc.
+In order for the perception of time to be realised, the list of frames must be interpreted as signifying some sort of change of object from one state to another, like change of position (motion), change of shape, color etc.

 - If the frames are all alike (like if you are standing facing a wall) you would not be able to perceive change (and time).

-- But if the frames are all different and don't have anything to do with each other, you also wouldn't be able to perceive change.
+- But if the frames are all different i.e. don't have anything to do with each other, you also wouldn't be able to perceive change.

 To perceive change, then, we must be able to interpret the frames in such a way that there is an aspect of them which is different for each frame but at the same time stays the same for all of them i.e. we have to postulate the *identity* of objects and events.